kkocdko/utils4linux/hwmoncat/README.md

 # hwmoncat - utils4fedora

-Read sensors.
+Used for sensors reading.
 A lightweight alternative to [lm-sensors](https://github.com/lm-sensors/lm-sensors).

 ## Why